MihaiAC/learning-react/learning_react/react_notes/React.md

 - Clean-up function: is run on component unmount and when the effect runs again.
 - Empty dependencies ([ ])  -> effect only runs once, on component mounting.
 - No dependencies -> effect runs after each time app is rendered (can lead to infinite loop).

+### Key prop
+When it changes, it unmounts and re-mounts target component.